-We wanted to create an experience for our MCN booth that would showcase the versatility of Otis.
+We wanted to create an experience for our MCN booth that would showcase the versatility of edge computing.
 Over the years we’ve graduated from traditional digital, screen-based experiences into interactive and experiential spaces; how screens, physical elements, sound, and lights can all be incorporated into one unified experience.
 Motivated and excited by the potential of this project, we all agreed that the most impactful thing we could create was an actual museum exhibit, rather than a standard sales booth.

 Constructing The Forest

-The Magic Forest is composed of a host pedestal and seven display pedestals, each decked out with their own Raspberry Pi computer running Otis, speakers, lighting elements, and stylized foliage connected to motorized servos.
+The Magic Forest is composed of a host pedestal and seven display pedestals, each decked out with their own Raspberry Pi computer running our platform, speakers, lighting elements, and stylized foliage connected to motorized servos.
 The design concept of the plant life was to create a highly-stylized and abstracted forest floor with vivid hues and illustrative aesthetics.
 These began as sketches inspired by some of our Forest Giant branding, which evolved into laser cut and hand-painted wooden pieces to adorn each of the seven pedestals.
 To add to the immersion, sound effects were created in-house to compliment the style of the vegetation.
 The host pedestal was equipped with a Leap Motion controller and Mac Mini, allowing a simple hand gesture to activate the full experience.

 Uprooting: From Louisville to New Orleans

 As complex as The Magic Forest is, from the beginning it was built to be mobile.
 The entire piece can be broken down; even the wooden leaves fit into their own respective slots.
 This forethought was extremely valuable when the team packed up The Magic Forest in a van and drove down to New Orleans in November.
-Once everything was set back up, we fired up Otis and spent the week engaging with the flourishing and forward-thinking museum technology community.
+Once everything was set back up, we fired up the platform and spent the week engaging with the flourishing and forward-thinking museum technology community.